-Inbee Park prevailed in the 36 hole shoot-out for the Wegmans LPGA Championship at Locust Hill Country Club in New York.
+Inbee Park prevails at the Wegmans LPGA Championship at Monroe Golf Club in New York.